gogradle/gogradle/docs/build-go-with-gradle-en.md

 Of course, if you have already installed Go and set `GOPATH`, Gogradle will use them directly.

-See [build task](https://github.com/gogradle/gogradle/blob/master/docs/tasks.md#build) for more details.
+See [goBuild task](https://github.com/gogradle/gogradle/blob/master/docs/tasks.md#goBuild) for more details.

 ![1](http://gogradle.oss-cn-hongkong.aliyuncs.com/build.png)

-This is a snapshot of `build` task, you can see tasks executed.
+This is a snapshot of `goBuild` task, you can see tasks executed.

 ### Test

-Run `gradlew test` in project root.
+Run `gradlew goTest` in project root.
 It will test each package and generate test/coverage report in HTML format as mentioned above.
 Does it looks better than native `go test`?

 ![1](https://raw.githubusercontent.com/blindpirate/gogradle/master/docs/images/failedtest.png)